-Hello and welcome to our series of blog posts on how to start piano studio!
-Remember how you registered your piano studio very own domain name and then created its branded email address.
+Hello and welcome to our series of blog posts on how to start a piano studio!
+Remember how you registered your piano studio’s very own domain name and then created its branded email address?
 How did that feel?
 When it comes to the Internet it all starts with claiming your domain name on the Internet and once you have done so the rest is naturally coming along.
 There are enough reasons to believe that in these days of age Internet presence is vital for any successful piano studio and in this blog post we are talking about the first step in the creation of your piano studio website, the planning phase.

 How many ways to cook the eggs?

-I know at least four ways to cook the eggs and depending on the mood and the ingredients my preference of the method changes.
+I know at least four ways to cook the eggs and depending on the mood and the ingredients my preference for the method changes.
 Same with the Internet today.
 There are so many different ways of creating a website that it solely depends on your time, budget and sometimes who you are married to (lol).
 All in all, it depends.
 Our goal though is to show you some of the ways you could do it by yourself and don’t feel intimidated by the sheer complexity.
 We do believe that cooking the eggs just like creating the website for your piano studio is simple, but let’s start with the basics.

 You may not have thought about it this way, but by creating a website for your piano studio you are in fact contributing to the World Wide Web!
 Surprised?
 You are helping people to collaborate and exchange information faster.
 The web is a huge collection of linked documents or pages, and your piano studio website is going to have several of them.
 Read more about the Web on Wikipedia.
 Have you ever wondered what the Web is built of?